 Physics Education Research focuses on improving the teaching of physics by understanding the cognitive mechanisms which either aid or hinder student learning, and developing pedagogical techniques to improve learning.
 Chandralekha Singh has led numerous studies documenting student difficulties in both introductory and advanced physics classes, and cognitive strategies for improving problem solving ability.
 The Singh research group has built and evaluated research-based tutorials for use in both introductory and advanced physics courses.

-The physics education research group also investigates innovations that could benefit the department’s teaching mission.
-In addition to the projects mentioned above, some recent examples are the establishment of a Physics Exploration Center, where students in the introductory courses can experiment on their own; the installation of “clicker” systems in all four of the department’s larger lecture halls, which enables the instructors to obtain students’ responses to questions posed during lectures; and the construction of an introductory course classroom that is specially designed to facilitate studio-style interactive teaching (as opposed to lecturing).
+The group also investigates innovations that can benefit the Department's and the University's teaching mission.
+Some examples are the establishment of the Physics Exploration Center, where students in introductory courses can experiment independently; the installation of student response systems (or "clickers") in all four of the department's larger lecture halls, which enable the instructor to monitor student responses to questions posed during classes; and the construction of an introductory physics classroom designed to facilitate studio-style interactive teaching.

 Chandralekha Singh directs the Discipline-Based Science Education Research Center (dB-SERC), which aims to improve science teaching in the Dietrich School of Arts and Sciences by helping faculty developand implement courses which use research-based pedagogical techniques.The Center hosts meetings of faculty members from different departments focusing on various aspects of science pedagogy, brings speakers to campus to lead workshops about the teaching and learning of science, and offers support for specific efforts to enhance the curriculum in particular courses.